webplatform/docs-wpd/Implementation_Patterns/index.md

 {{#set:Summary={{{Summary}}} }}
 </syntaxhighlight>

-In the summary section we're printing out the value, but after that we're also manually setting the property value.
+In the [[Template:Summary_Section|summary section template]] we're printing out the value, but after that we're also manually setting the property value.
 This is because we don't want the normal linkified display of the text when you set a property inline, but we do want to register that property value with the page.

 <syntaxhighlight>
 {{#if: {{{Usage|}}}|